 A) Identify whether the edge of the abnormality is well-defined, ill-defined or well-localized.

-- A well-defined entity has a sharp boundary that allows the entire edge of the lesion to be traced.
+- A well-defined entity has a sharp edge that allows the entire edge of the lesion to be traced.
 The surrounding bone of a well-defined lesion appears normal up to the edge of the abnormality.
-Some well-defined borders have a radiopaque border and are classified as corticated.
+Some well-defined borders have a radiopaque (bony) border and are classified as corticated.
 A corticated border can range from thin to thick.

 - An ill-defined entity is a gradual transition between normal appearing bone and the abnormal bone of the lesion.
-The border of the lesion cannot be traced and the boundaries of the lesion are not clear.
+The border of the lesion cannot be traced and the edges of the lesion are not clear.

 S – Shape